UX/UI/IXD Design Workflow Using Framepad, Figma, and Framer

 Tools: Figma, Framepad

-• Use Framepad to host another collaborative session to gather feedback on the prototype.
+• Collect Feedback: Use Framepad to host another collaborative session to gather feedback on the prototype.
 Document key points for refinement.

-• Return to Figma to apply necessary design changes.
+• Iterate on Designs: Return to Figma to apply necessary design changes.
 Sync these updates to Framer for a revised interactive prototype.

 5. Handoff to Development (Figma)